Burst of snow followed by ice and rain expected in D.C. area Sunday

 Here are the latest snowfall totals projected by the main computer models for the District:

-- American (GFS): 5 to 6 inches; Probabilities from its group of 30 simulations: Chance of at least one-inch: 80 percent; chance of at least 3 inches: 50 percent; chance of at least 6 inches: 30 percent
+- American (GFS): 5 to 6 inches.
+Probabilities from its group of 30 simulations: chance of at least 1 inch: 80 percent; chance of at least 3 inches: 50 percent; chance of at least 6 inches: 30 percent.

-- European: 4 to 6 inches: Probabilities from its group of 50 simulations: Chance of at least one-inch: 90 percent; chance of at least 3 inches: 60 percent; chance of at least 6 inches: 10 percent
+- European: 4 to 6 inches.
+Probabilities from its group of 50 simulations: chance of at least 1 inch: 90 percent; chance of at least 3 inches: 60 percent; chance of at least 6 inches: 10 percent.

-- Canadian: 1-inch; Probabilities from its group of 20 simulations: Chance of at least one-inch: 80 percent; chance of at least 3 inches: 30 percent; chance of at least 6 inches: 5 to 10 percent
+- Canadian: 1 inch.
+Probabilities from its group of 20 simulations: chance of at least 1 inch: 80 percent; chance of at least 3 inches: 30 percent; chance of at least 6 inches: 5 to 10 percent.

-- UKMET: 2 to 3 inches
+- UKMET: 2 to 3 inches.

 On Friday, we’ll produce our own snowfall forecast map and detailed timeline for this event.